Alex Verdugo Player Props: Red Sox vs. Reds

-On Tuesday, Alex Verdugo (.342 slugging percentage in past 10 games, with zero homers) and the Boston Red Sox face the Cincinnati Reds, whose starting pitcher will be Ben Lively.
-First pitch is at 7:10 PM ET.
+Alex Verdugo -- with a slugging percentage of .342 in his past 10 games, including no home runs) -- will be in action for the Boston Red Sox against the Cincinnati Reds, with Luke Weaver on the mound, on May 31 at 7:10 PM ET.

-In his last game, he strung together two hits (going 2-for-5 with an RBI) against the Diamondbacks.
+He strung together two hits (going 2-for-5 with an RBI) in his most recent game against the Diamondbacks.

 Alex Verdugo Game Info & Props vs. the Reds